 Choose an appropriate file system for the partition, such as NTFS for Windows or exFAT for cross-platform sharing .
 Assign a volume label and perform a quick or full format.

-You might like this article: How to recover data from a broken SSD hard drive?
+This article might interest you: How to recover data from a failed SSD hard drive?

 Apply and confirm